“…excellence in spiritual matters requires a combination of ability, opportunity, and dedicated practice.’’

 I cultivate this focus.
-I won't 'play this down' or 'dismiss' it with any 'explanation'.
+I won’t ‘down play’ or ‘dismiss’ it with any ‘explanation’.
 I follow my deeply felt sense of this awareness and validate it with self-discipline.
-Each time I notice my experience and awareness of my day-to-day life has shifted, I am on 'high-alert'.
+Each time I notice my experience and awareness of my day-to-day life has shifted, I am on ‘high-alert’.

 At these moments, I have been asked, “where are you?”

 I ask myself – Where am I?
-What do I notice?
+What do I see?
 What has changed?

 These questions locate myself in conventional reality, locate my reality in comparison to the field* and locate my experience in truth.
 They confirm, fortify and nourish my practice (relationship).
 In this way I remain proactive and cultivate my ability, skill and self-discipline.

 I am aware the demonic spirits I am in daily contact with continually raise the bar.

 I welcome this expectation and recognise it as evidence of an interactive relationship.